-Step 2: Create your WooCommerce takeaway order form with WooCommerce Product Table
+Step 2: Create your WooCommerce takeaway order form with the Restaurant Ordering plugin

-Once you’ve added all of your menu items as WooCommerce products, you need a user-friendly way to display them so that your shoppers can browse your entire takeout menu without needing to click around to different pages.
+Once you've added all of your takeaway food items as WooCommerce products, you need a user-friendly way to display them.
+This makes it easy for your shoppers to browse your entire takeout menu and build their order without needing to click around to different pages.

-That’s where WooCommerce Product Table comes in.
+That's where WooCommerce Restaurant Ordering comes in.
 It will let you:

-- Display all of your menu items in one list, or divide them into different categories.
+- Display all of your menu items in one list, divided by category (just like your printed takeaway menu!).

 And your customers will be able to: